HenryZhou19/Pytorch-Template/README.md

 * all inherit the DataModuleBase class (src/datasets/modules/data_module_base.py)
 * other useful functions for loading and saving multimedia data
 #### src/gears
-* Trainer and Tester providing all necessary features such as forward_one_iter, save_checkpoint, etc.
+* Trainer and Tester providing all necessary methods such as forward_one_iter, save_checkpoint, etc.
 * all inherit the TrainerBase and TesterBase class (src/gears/modules/gear_base.py)
 #### src/models
 * nn.Module as the main models and sub-modules